section-engineering-education/engineering-education/content/articles/end-to-end-speech-recognition-guide-in-python/index.md

 published: true
 url: /end-to-end-speech-recognition-guide-in-python/
 title: End-to-End Speech Recognition Guide in Python
-description: This tutorial will help the reader understand what speech recognition is, where it is used, and different APIs that helps us with recognizing speeches.
+description: This tutorial will help the reader understand what speech recognition is, the use cases, and different APIs that help us with recognizing speeches.
 Also, we will be implementing a simple Python program to recognize sounds.
 author: jose-yusuf
-date: 2022-01-15T00:00:00-12:30
+date: 2022-02-08T01:00:00-00:52
-topics: []
+topics: [API]
 excerpt_separator: <!--more-->
 images:

   - url: /engineering-education/end-to-end-speech-recognition-guide-in-python/hero.png
     alt: End-to-End Speech Recognition Guide in Python Hero Image
 ---
 Speech recognition is the process of enabling computers to identify and transcript appropriately from human voices or any other sounds.
-Speech is the best and widely used means of communication in the world.
+Speech is the best and most widely used means of communication in the world.
 People rely on it to pass messages to one another for first-hand information.
 <!--more-->
 Companies like Google have made work easier by implementing [Cloud Speech-to-Text](https://cloud.google.com/speech-to-text) to convert speech to text.
 Through this, speech recognition has helped us save time from typing things.
 It has also given us an easy way to interact and communicate with our devices without having to write a line of code.